Bobinstein/dockerized-nginx/readme.md

    This command will start the Docker container.
 The first time you run it, Docker will build the image based on the Dockerfile in the project.

 - If you do not need wildcard certificates, you are done.
-As long as the docker container is running
+Follow the next step to obtain, or renew, wildcard certificates which must be obtained manually.

 6. **Obtain wildcard certificates**